Skip to main content

 Updated this week

-This guide explains how to launch automated outbound SMS batches using the Outbound SMS CSV files column on the Widgets page.
-By creating items with structured CSV data, you can queue SMS messages and define conversation reasons for each recipient.
+Launch automated outbound SMS batches by creating structured CSV items in the Outbound SMS CSV files column on the Workflow Builder page β€” queue messages and define conversation reasons for each recipient.

 Define the outbound SMS list